Benjamin-Bichel/GAMZ/README.md

 - Fatima Hashi 101041794

-Milestone 2 - Current Prototype:
+Milestone 3 - Final Prototype:
 ------------------------------
 The current deliverable implements:

-- A main login view redirecting Users based on role
+- Administrators select applicant profiles & send to Professors
-- Multiple views for each type of User
+- Professor's home page will recieve notification
-- Applicant is able to submit an application
+- Professor will submit an assesment
-- Professor is able to submit an application
+- Administrator will submit a final decision
-- Administrator is able to view all submitted applications
+- Applicants will get notified of final decision

 Instructions
 -----------------------------